Phase field modelling of the growth and detachment of bubbles in a hydrogen electrolyzer: Mathematical model

 being $m_{\text{H}_{2}}$ the H$_2$ molecular mass, which allows to compute the volume of the bubble at any given time knowing the pressure and the mass $m$.
 Taking time derivatives we deduce

 so the change in the volume is

 Using \eqref{eq:influx}, the total mass can be computed at any time since

 The pressure $p$ can be found by solving the hydrodynamic equations.
 Nevertheless, we can safely assume the term involving $dp/dt$ to be small compared with other terms since the pressure inside the bubble, for a bubble which grows slowly, is determined from the balance between jump in pressure across the interface and surface tension (i.e. the inverse of the bubble radius) and this changes slowly in time.
 Hence, the change in volume will be determined from the change in the total mass of $\text{H}_{2}$ inside the bubble.
+More precisely, we assume that the mass of $\text{H}_{2}$ produced at the electrode diffuses inside the bubble.
+Thus, the amount of gas across the boundaries is neglected since it is very small compared to the amount of gas produced.
+We will verify this by direct numerical simulations.
+We will inject the corresponding amount of mass per unit time as a source inside the bubble.